 The woman entered and headed immediately to the bed where Adele was laying.

-"It's going to be alright," the Enchantress could hear Belle saying to her daughter as she knelt by her side.
+"It's going to be alright," the Enchantress could hear Belle saying to her daughter.
 "You're with the people who love you."

 Belle nodded with a sad grin.
 The Enchantress then turned to Adele.

 "Your mother is right, you know," she said.
-"Everything is going to be all right."
+"Everything is going to be alright."

-Adele stared at her, stunned-stunned to see this woman now, so suddenly after so many years.
+Adele stared at her, stunned- stunned to see this woman now, so suddenly after so many years.
 Also stunned to find that she looked just the same as she had those many years ago.
-She had the same shiny blonde hair, the same flawless skin, and the same clear violet eyes she had the first and last time she had seen her.
+She had the same shiny blonde hair, the same flawless skin, and the same clear violet eyes.

 "How did you find me?"

-"I've been watching you to make sure you are always alright."
+"I've been watching you to make sure you are always well."

 "Are you my guardian angel?"